PerlAlien/Alien-Build/README.md

     The stage directory where files will be copied.
 This is usually the root of the blib share directory.

+- system\_probe\_class

+    After the probe step this property may contain the plugin class that performed the system probe.
+It shouldn't be filled in directly by the plugin (instead if should use the hook property `probe_class`, see below).
+This is optional, and not all probe plugins will provide this information.

+- system\_probe\_instance\_id

+    After the probe step this property may contain the plugin instance id that performed the system probe.
+It shouldn't be filled in directly by the plugin (instead if should use the hook property `probe_instance_id`, see below).
+This is optional, and not all probe plugins will provide this information.

 ## plugin\_instance\_prop

 ```perl